dan-fritchman/Thesis/content.md

 ### Example Power of Circuit "Expert Knowledge"

 A common premise in ML-for-circuits research has been optimization of circuit _parameter vectors_, which commonly map directly onto the device parameters of a typical circuit netlist.
 Figure~\ref{fig:folded_opamp} shows an example such transistor-level circuit.
 This folded-cascode, "rail to rail" dual input op-amp consists of 26 transistors.
 A common approach would be to optimize this as a 26N variable problem, in which N parameters of each transistor are elements in the vector.
 In a common implementation N is equal to one, the width of each transistor, while all other device parameters are fixed.
 An ML-based optimizer operating directly on its device widths therefore needs to jointly optimize these 26 variables.
-Operating on more complex device sizes (e.g. including length or segmentation in addition to unit width) further multplies this space.
+Operating on more complex device sizes (e.g. including length or segmentation in addition to unit width) further multiplies this space.

 ![folded_opamp](./fig/folded_opamp.png "Rail to Rail Input Op-Amp")